-What message may be there for you, waiting to be heard and acted upon?
 And how can you more confidently share this different way of being and living with others?

-Food for thought!
+A lot of food for thought!

 /WHAT IS ASSESSED HERE:

 HOW AWARE YOU ARE ABOUT THE

 ANCHORS OF YOUR IDENTITY AND

 YOUR VALUES; HOW YOU FEEL AND

 ACT IN CONSEQUENCE.